junxit/us-congress-code/title-22/chapter-7/sec-287b.md

 ### Delegation of Functions

 For delegation of congressional reporting functions of President under this section, see section 1 of Ex.
 Ord.
 No. 13313, July 31, 2003, 68 F.R.
 46073, 46074, set out as a note under section 301 of Title 3, The President.

+### Public Availability of Information

+Pub.
+L. 114–323, title III, § 306(b), Dec.
+16, 2016, 130 Stat.
+1921, provided that: “Not later than 14 days after submitting each report under section 4(c) of the United Nations Participation Act of 1945 (22 U.S.C.
+287b(c)), the Director of the Office of Management and Budget shall post a text-based, searchable version of any unclassified information described in paragraph (1)(D) of such section (as amended by subsection (a) of this section) on a publicly available website.”

 ### Consultations and Reports on United Nations Peacekeeping Operations